-Uninstalling the LSI Storage Authority Software through the Control Panel
+Uninstall the LSI Storage Authority software through the Control Panel using the following procedure.

-- 1. If you are using the Microsoft Windows Server 2012 operating systems, select Add/Remove Programs from the Control Panel.
-If you are using the Microsoft Windows 8 operating systems, select Programs and Features from the Control Panel. - 2.
+- 1. Select Control Panel > Programs and Features. - 2.
 Select the LSI Storage Authority software from the list, and click Uninstall.

 Uninstalling in Noninteractive Mode

 You must log in to the system with root privileges.
 You can also open the command prompt as root and run the installer through the command line.